Dutch American Friendship Treaty (DAFT)

 Everaert Advocaten is member of the American Chamber of Commerce in the Netherlands and the Amsterdam American Business Club.

-We have a dedicated DAFT - team to provide our US clients with excellent services.
-The team is headed by Vera Kidjan, one of our partners with more then fifteen years of experience in this area.
-You may also contact Barbara Wegelin.
+We have a dedicated DAFT team to provide our US clients with excellent services.
+Please contact Vera Kidjan, our partner with more then fifteen years of experience in this area, for more information or advice.